gatsbyjs/gatsby/docs/blog/2019-05-17-improvements-to-schema-customization/index.md

 Today we are releasing further improvements to the schema customization that [we've released in version 2.2.0](/blog/2019-03-18-releasing-new-schema-customization).
 You can use them with Gatsby 2.4.0.

 It is now possible to indicate to Gatsby, that you want to add a resolver to an explicitly defined fields.
-Use `addResolver` to add default arguments or/and resolvers to fields.
+Use extensions like `@link` and `@dateformat` to add default arguments or/and resolvers to fields.
 In addition, when `@dontInfer` is set, Gatsby will no longer run inference for marked type, allowing one to improve performance for large data sets.

 ## Summary